Justice Urges Residents To 'Seek Out A Booster Shot' - NewsBreak

 At present, 523 residents are hospitalized with COVID-19, 164 of whom are being cared for in the state’s intensive care units.
 Currently 88 West Virginians are receiving treatment through ventilators.

-The post Justice Urges Residents To 'Seek Out A Booster Shot' appeared first on West Virginia Daily News .
+The post Justice Urges Residents To 'Seek Out A Booster Shot' appeared first on The Hinton News .

 Comments / 0